AlejandroDelPapa/Turnos-Odontologicos/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+The api is hosted on [http://localhost:3000/api](http://localhost:3000/api).
+You can access for example [http://localhost:3000/api/alumnos/alumnos](http://localhost:3000/api/alumnos/alumnos) and this will retrieve the processing of the /api/alumnos/alumnos.ts (you can notice the 2 seconds delay here)

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.